april-knights/Squire/README.md

 ### Compiling CSS/JS changes
 1. Install the required Javascript dependencies using `npm install`.
-2. Run `npm run dev` to recompile css and js files.
+2. Run `npm run build` to recompile css and js files.

 ### Automatically recompile CSS/JS and refresh browser
 1. Change the redirect_uri in `.env` and on reddit to `127.0.0.1:3000`.